slub/ocrd_kitodo/README.md

 ## Preparation

-Go to the directory where you've checked out the project.
+Go to the directory where you have checked out the project.

 ### Prepare keys and Kitodo extensions